 Menu planning gave me a way to do what I had to do (feed the kids), as well as what I wanted to do (be on stage) but the benefits didn’t end there.

-In fact, even now that there’s just three of us in the house and I’m a full-time goddess/coach/empire-builder, I find menu planning an indispensable tool in my nest-management arsenal.
+In fact, even now that there’s just two of us in the house and I work online full-time, I still find menu planning an indispensable tool in my nest-management arsenal.

 So here they are…